rfrht/SignalSurge/README.md

 :---------|---------------|--------:
 | V.REG.  | EN | - |
 | LNA SW  | NC | - |

-## Maturity level
-* Reached the "minimally lovable project" stage.
-* I think that with regards to the base components and schematic, this is pretty much it.
-* Still untested, unbuilt - and yes, it is still green - but slowly making its way through.

-## Library
-Eagle custom component library [here](https://github.com/rfrht/FT991A-PAT/blob/master/Schematic/aarf.lbr)

-Bill of Materials (CSV format, DigiKey format) [here](https://github.com/rfrht/SignalSurge/blob/main/others/SS.csv).
-Notice that there's a full RF Inductor and Capacitor kit specified in the BOM - and that is **costly**.
-If you have the suitable RF L/C components, fine!
-Otherwise (like me), buy a proper one.

-## To Do
-* Assemble and build the board
-* Improve the SO-239 connector
-* Assure the filter operation

 ## CHANGELOG
 * Rev. A: Initial release (in the making)